-Tuning of the SC5305A superheterodyne downconverter is accomplished through the tuning of LO1.
+Tuning of the SC5405A superheterodyne upconverter is accomplished through the tuning of LO1.
 LO1 has two sets of control parameters that can be explored to optimize the device for any particular application.
 The first set of parameters, TUNE SPEED, sets the tuning and phase lock time as the frequency is changed.
 TUNE SPEED consists of two modes - Fast Tune and Normal; both of these modes directly affect the way the YIG oscillator is configured.
 Fast Tune mode deactivates a noise suppression capacitor across the tuning coil of the YIG oscillator.
 Doing so increases the rate of current flow through the coil, correspondingly increasing the rate of frequency change.
 In Normal mode the capacitor is activated, slowing down the rate of frequency change.
 The advantage of activating the capacitor is that it shunts the noise developed across the coil, decreasing close-in phase noise.

 The other set of control parameters, FINE TUNE, sets the tuning resolution of the device.
 There are three modes: 1 MHz, 25 kHz, and 1 Hz tuning step sizes.
 The first two modes use only fractional phase detectors to tune the frequency of the LO1 synthesizer, while the third mode enables the DDS to provide 1 Hz resolution.
 The PLL-only modes (1 MHz and 25 kHz) provide the ability to realize exact frequencies with tuning as fine as 25 kHz.
 Use of these modes offers several advantages - lower phase spurs and less computational burden to set a new frequency.
 These modes have the lowest phase spurious signals, below the levels published in the product specification.
-The DDS mode also tunes to exact frequencies; however, it requires many more computing cycles and additional register-level writes in order to set a new frequency in PLL only modes but requires up to 175 microseconds to compute and change to a new frequency in PLL only modes but requires up to 350 microseconds in the DDS tuning mode.
+The DDS mode also tunes to exact frequencies; however, it requires many more computing cycles and additional register-level writes in order to set a new frequency.
+Comparing times, the device requires up to 175 microseconds to compute and change to a new frequency in PLL only modes but requires up to 350 microseconds in the DDS tuning mode.
 At first glance it may seem that these differences would directly impact frequency tuning times.
 However, tuning times are predominantly set by the physical parameters of the YIG oscillator.
 Computation and register writes typically account for less than 25% of the total tune time of a 10 MHz step change in frequency.

-It is important to note that although the synthesized frequencies are exact frequencies, there are observable random phase drifts in the down converted signals.
+It is important to note that although the synthesized frequencies are exact frequencies, there are observable random phase drifts in the up converted signals.
 These drifts are due to PLL non-idealities rather than a frequency error in the DDS tuning circuit.
 Having exact frequency synthesis is important for many applications.
 Published phase noise and spurs specifications are based on the 1 Hz (DDS) mode.

-Setting the SC5305A to Achieve Best Dynamic Range
+Setting the SC5405A to Achieve Best Dynamic Range

-The SC5305A is designed to achieve high dynamic range.
+The SC5405A is designed to achieve high dynamic range.
 It is designed as a receiver for signal analyzers, which require the ability to handle larger signals well.
-For weak signals, the RF preamplifier should be enabled.
-The design ensures the SFDR dynamic range specification is met when the RF signal level at the input mixer is -20 dBm and the IF level is at 0 dBm.
-This requires a total IF attenuation of 10 dB for a typical device gain of 30 dB (preamplifier disabled).
-This setting is typical for broadband signals with more than a few MHz of real-time bandwidth.
+The design ensures the SFDR dynamic range specification is met when the IF signal is at 0 dBm, 18 dB of IF3 attenuation, and the RF level is at 0 dBm.